microsoft/microsoft-ui-xaml/dev/NavigationView/readme.md

 # NavigationView Control

-NavigationView is a powerful control makes it easy to integrate navigation into apps.
+NavigationView is a powerful control that makes it easy to integrate a rich navigation experience into apps.
 This document outlines overall structure and behaviors.
 Information related to the NavigationViewItem, or the rendering of the control see the documents in the /NavigationView/docs folder.